ganrad/aks-aspnet-sqldb-rest/README.md

     **IMPORTANT NOTES:**
     - The Traefik Ingress Controller will not be used to load balance HTTP traffic to the *Claims API* microservice in the **development** and **qa-test** regions.
 The Ingress Controller will be used for directing HTTP traffic in the **Production** region only.
 You will work on this configuration in a later exercise.
-    - Open a browser window/tab and access the Traefik Dashboard [URL](http://db-traefik.akslab.com/).
+    - Open a browser window/tab and make sure you are able to access the Traefik Dashboard [URL](http://db-traefik.akslab.com/).
 Keep this window/tab open.

 6. Configure AKS to pull application container images from ACR.